Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 2. Create a virtual machine attached to the VMware segment configured above.

    > [!NOTE]
->Note: We assume that the user knows how to create a VM, so we will only cover key steps.
+   > We assume that the user knows how to create a VM, so we will only cover key steps.
 In this process, we use a Content data store and load Windows Server 2019.
 Alternatively, an ISO can be uploaded to a data store if this is a new AVS build (Ref: [Example-How to upload an ISO to a datastore](https://www.youtube.com/watch?v=kO2BV1pMQtc&t=15s))

    1. Log into the vCenter console as shown above